DeanHinNet/jwtAuth/README.md

                 (2) Generate Refresh token/uuid - it will be a UUID that is stored in the token db with userid, created at, expires at, etc.
                 (3) Send tokens to the client.

       	2. Refresh - Create a refresh route where a refresh token can be sent to obtain a new access and refresh token.
 Refresh tokens will consist of a UUID and be stored in the database.
-This will be validated.
-Instead of a JWT refresh token, the UUID will allow for revocation of refresh token, blacklisting, and overall access control.
-Userid, username, and other info may be saved with the UUID/refresh token.
-The client can check the JWT to determine if it has expired or not.
-If the access token is expired, send refresh token to refresh endpoint to obtain new token and then proceed with previous request.
             a.
 Check UUID/refresh token in db.
             b.
 If it exists, continue with validation, else return error.
 Ask user to re-login.
 	         (1) If expiration date has passed, return error and ask user to re-login.